f5devcentral/f5-agility-labs-cert/docs/class2/modules/module10.rst

         tmsh create net self internal_self address 10.1.20.245/24 vlan internal allow-service none tmsh create net self external_self address 10.1.10.245/24 vlan external allow-service none

     This creates self IP addresses for the "internal" and "external" VLANs.
-The "internal_self" IP does not allow any services, while "external_self" allows node services.
+The "internal_self" and "external_self" IP do not allow any services.

 3.  **Create a Pool:**